carlosbuitragosan/wordle/README.md

 All the infrastructure was created successfuly but I couldn't add the necessary permission for codecommit to access the S3 bucket.

 - Code added on AWS *Codecommit* for seamless integration.
-- Created AWS Elastic Beanstalk application on s webserver environment to simplify infrastructure managment.
+- Created AWS Elastic Beanstalk application on a webserver environment to simplify infrastructure managment.
 - Created AWS Codepipeline CI/CD pipeline to automate delivery.